Essay guidelines

 - Essay checklist

-Step 1: Read the text closely
+Step 1: Read the literary text closely

 Say you’re writing a literary analysis of 1984 by George Orwell; you need to read that book closely.
 This is the first step.

 Remember, you’re not simply reading; you’re reading as a critique.
-So, you should consider the type of writing, surprising facts and linguistic elements (word choice, phrasal words, first-person pronouns, etc.), and intriguing points in Orwell’s writing

-Your primary target is to analyze rather than summarize.
+So, you should consider the type of writing, surprising facts and linguistic elements (word choice, phrasal words, first-person pronouns, etc.), and intriguing points in Orwell’s writing.
+Your primary target is analyzing the text.
 So, pay attention not to summarize the text when you’re writing.

-Instead, analyze the book from different perspectives such as language, narrative voice (see narrative essay), and structure.
+- Analyze the book from different perspectives such as language, narrative voice, and structure.
 These are called literary devices.

 Language